Dayboro, Queensland: Geography

 Dayboro is approximately 46 km north-northwest of Brisbane, the state capital.

 To the north of Dayboro lies the D'Aguilar Range and the mountain township of Mount Mee.
 Other nearby towns include Petrie and Samford.
 The land surrounding the town supports avocado and pineapple plantations, as well as dairy cattle.

 History

 Garumngar (also known as Dalla, Garumga.
 See also Wakka Wakka related languages/dialects) is a language of the Upper Brisbane River catchment.
-The Garumngar language region includes the landscape within the local government boundaries of the Ipswich, Brisbane, Somerset and Moreton Bay Regional Councils, particularly the towns of Dayboro and Esk extending east towards Moggill.
+The Garumngar language region includes the landscape within the local government boundaries of the Ipswich, Brisbane, Somerset and Moreton Bay councils, particularly the towns of Dayboro and Esk extending east towards Moggill.